June Carter Cash

 Singer-songwriter June Carter Cash was born Valerie June Carter on June 23, 1929, in Maces Springs, Virginia.
 The daughter of Ezra Carter and Mother Maybelle Carter, June was a born into the first family of country music.
 She and her sisters, Helen and Anita, performed as the Carter Sisters, with June singing, playing autoharp and rhythm guitar and keeping audiences entertained with her comedic wit.

-In 1952, June married Carl Smith, with whom she performed at Nashville's Grand Ole Opry and had two daughters, Rozanna and Rebecca Carlene.
-After their divorce, she toured with Elvis Presley and was briefly married to a local police officer, Edwin Nix, with whom she had another daughter, Rosie.
+In 1952, June married Carl Smith, with whom she performed at Nashville's Grand Ole Opry, and they had a daughter, Rebecca Carlene.
+After their divorce, June toured with Elvis Presley and was briefly married to a local police officer, Edwin Nix, with whom she had another daughter, Rozanna who was called Rosie.

 In the mid-1950s, June studied at The Actor's Studio in New York City, landing a role in 1958's Country Music Holiday, as well as guest spots on TV westerns and soap operas.
 But she returned to music with her mother and sisters in the early 1960s to work with Johnny Cash.
 June and Johnny had a number of hits, including "It Ain't Me Babe," "Jackson" and "If I Were a Carpenter."
 She married Cash on March 1, 1968, and their son, John Carter Cash, was born in 1970.